-First, drag a <Move Tank Block> from the green tab on the lower menu.
-This block will make the robot drive close to the object (e.g., a wall).
+First, drag a <Move> Block from the pink Movement menu.
+This block will make the robot drive towards the object (e.g., a wall).

-Next, drag a <Wait Block> from the orange tab menu.
+Next, drag a <Wait> Block from the blue Sensor menu.

-In the example below, the ultrasonic sensor detects an object that is less than 10 cm away.
-Once the robot falls below this distance, the next programming block will be run.
+In the example, once the Ultrasonic Sensor detects an object that is less than 10 cm away, the next block will be run.

 The Ultrasonic Sensor can also be programmed to detect inches.